martonmiklos/translate2geda/README.md

 - flagging +/- optional enforcement of desired symbol pin spacing
 - option for numerical pin mapping to be applied, over-riding source text based pin mappings
 - summary file generation
-- copying all of the attributes for each component described within the LT-Spice .asc file to the components in the converted gschem schematic file.
+- copying component values described within the LT-Spice .asc file to the components in the converted gschem schematic file.
+- improve the aesthetics of the placement of the ported LTSpice refdes vs the symbol

 How to generate additional LT-Spice compatible symbols: